Lyubosumaz/react-softuni-project/README.md

 ## --how to start--

-open Command Prompt type: mongod,
+open Command Prompt write: mongod,

-open second Command Prompt directory /server type: npm install then npm start,
+open second Command Prompt directory /server write: npm install(for first start) then npm start,

-open third Command Prompt directory /client type: npm install then npm start
+open third Command Prompt directory /client write: npm install(for first start) then npm start

+## --how to test--

+open Command Prompt directory /client write: npm install then npm test

+## --info--

+JWT with Authentication refresh tokens and Blacklist tokens,

+Route Authentication for path: /logout, /profile, all /game and all /social,

+Tests are correctly rendering the Components,

+Server routing is using middleware for authorizing the user,

+/server/utils/seed.js contains the Game Items,

+/server/app-config.js contains server options